 The offensive rotation for Warriors is often criticized as being boring, since it’s pretty much just a single combo chain over and over with few oGCDS, and a 10 second burst window every 90 seconds.
 This gives it more time to think about and weave defensive cooldowns.
 Managing the Beast Gauge is also pretty easy as long as you can do simple math (e.g. “I have X amount, I’m about to add 20 then subtract 50, will I have 20 left?”)

 Defensively, all Tanks are similar for much of the levelling process, having nearly identical mitigation tools.
 Towards endgame the Warrior’s niche is self-healing, able to take a beating and then rapidly recover from low HP, especially in dungeons and during its iconic Inner Release burst window where you spam Fell Cleave or Decimate, depending on the number of enemies.

 In a dungeon setting, Warriors are the only Tank Job that have a conal AoE in their rotation (everyone else using exclusively point-blank AoEs).
 Some people enjoy this and some people find it annoying.
 It can make targeting a group of enemies a tiny bit more complicated, but for the most part I don’t find it to be that big a difference.
 Personally I find Warrior to feel worse when synced down to low levels, as you lose the oomph of your iconic level 70 burst.

-In a raid boss setting, Warriors low-mid CPM, and have the shortest cooldown (4 minutes) on their ‘invulnerability’ skill, Holmgang, which prevents them from falling below 1HP for 8 seconds, and is most convenient in a coordinated group.
+In a raid boss setting, Warriors have low-mid CPM, and have the shortest cooldown (4 minutes) on their ‘invulnerability’ skill, Holmgang, which prevents them from falling below 1HP for 8 seconds, and is most convenient in a coordinated group.
 They also assist with a party shield and their single-target mitigation + healing skill.

 Conjurer (CNJ) / White Mage (WHM)